-Katelyn is attentive, efficient, and dedicated to achieving the best results.
+Katelyn takes a forward-thinking approach to address clients’ environmental litigation needs and is dedicated to achieving the best results.

 - Colgate University (B.A., 2010)

 - Brooklyn Law School (J.D., cum laude, 2014)

 - New York

 - U.S. District Court – Eastern District of New York

 - U.S. District Court – Southern District of New York

 - New York City Bar, International Environmental Law Committee